chingu-voyages/v41-geckos-team-08/README.md

-# Job Board
+# Work Order System

 v41-geckos-team-08

 # Description

-The Job Board defines Users as either Consumer or Supplier, with each creating a profile through signup and login form.The Supplier will specify the product they offer on signup, Consumers can search for products offerings.
-After the Cosumer selects a supplier both parties can negotiate rates and time of completion, then they will both be required to indicate that the task is completed.
+The Work Order System defines users as either consumers or suppliers, with each creating an authenticated profile.
+The supplier will specify the product that they offer on signup.
+Consumers can search for products offered by different suppliers.
+After the consumer selects a supplier, both parties can negotiate the rates and time of completion.
+Afterwards, they'll both be required to indicate that the work order is complete.

 This project is part of [Chingu's](https://chingu.io/) Voyage 41 cohort.

-Objective was to reach Minimum Viable Product (MVP) for first release.
+Objective was to reach a Minimum Viable Product (MVP) for the first release.

 # Development Build